A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Additional Results

 \subsubsection{Model Family Correlation}

 We include the $R^2$ heatmaps for temperatures 0.3 and 1.0 in Figures~\ref{fig:app_prolific-heatmaps-t0.3} and ~\ref{fig:app_prolific-heatmaps-t1.0}.
-We also include information about the correlation between interestingness and difficulty scores amongst LLM families in Table~\ref{tab:llm_r2}.
-We also include all correlation plots for interestingness judgments in Figures \ref{fig:gpt5_r2} through \ref{fig:deepseek_r1_r2}.
+We also include information about the correlation between interestingness and difficulty scores between LLM families in Table~\ref{tab:llm_r2}.
+All correlation plots for interestingness judgments are included in Figures \ref{fig:gpt5_r2} through \ref{fig:deepseek_r1_r2}.
 We sample at two temperatures and also plot the $95\%$ confidence interval.